art-institute-of-chicago/npm-cache/README.md

 When storing the newly dependencies installed, npm-cache can perform a simple copy from the current project to the cache directory instead of creating a tar.gz

+### No compress
+When storing the newly dependencies installed, npm-cache can create a tar without the gzip step.

 ### symbolic link
 Used with the no archive feature, this feature provide the fastest npm install possible.
 When the dependencies have already been cached, it just creates a symbolic link from the current directory to the cached dependencies.